msveshnikov/ai-coach/docs/competitor_analysis.md

 3. Insufficient age-group progression tracking
 4. Basic coach development features

-Our Training Management System addresses these gaps while providing competitive features in other areas, positioning it well for market entry.
+Our Coach AI addresses these gaps while providing competitive features in other areas, positioning it well for market entry.